qaixerabbas/youtube-frame-capture/README.md

 # Automatic YouTube Data Collection

-make your life easy :)
+Make your life easy :)

-Python code to download the franes of a YouTube video without downloading video file

-### Build your own dataset for object recognition and object detection/segmentation
+Build your own dataset for object recognition and object detection/segmentation

 You can use this python code to download the frames of youtube video without downloading video.